amethyst/amethyst/CONTRIBUTING.md

 > and/or GitHub username to the AUTHORS.md file in your pull request.

 Once you have pushed your pull request to the repository, please wait for a reviewer to give feedback on it.
-If no one responds, feel free to @-reply a developer or post publicly on [the Gitter chat room][gi] asking for a review.
+If no one responds, feel free to @-mention a developer or post publicly on [the Gitter chat room][gi] asking for a review.
 Once your code has been reviewed, revised if necessary, and then signed-off by a developer, it will be merged into the source tree.